nikobuddy/nikobuddy/README.md

 <div align="center">

-### 💫 Check out my repos & don't forget to leave a ⭐
+### 🚀 Explore my repos and drop a ⭐ if something inspires you!

 <br/>

-*"Every project I build is crafted from scratch — conceived, designed, and shipped with intent."*
+*"Building AI-powered products that solve real-world problems — from scratch, always."*

 *— Nisarga Lokhande &nbsp;·&nbsp; Nikobuddy*